Table of Contents

 Board review style question #1

 A 48 year old woman is diagnosed with a 6 cm adnexal mass arising from the broad ligament.
 She undergoes salpingo-oophorectomy.
 Microscopically, the tumor has a nodular appearance with low grade cells arranged in a sieve-like pattern and tightly packed tubules with eosinophilic secretions.
 No necrosis is seen.
-Mitotic activity is 1/10 high powered fields.
+Mitotic activity is 1/10 high power fields.
 The tumor cells are negative for PAX8 and positive for CD10.
 Which of the following is likely to be true?

 - Final diagnosis is based on ancillary studies